V4Fire/Client/src/components/base/b-router/README.md

 };
 ```

-Of course, you can provide extra props to the declaration.
-Mind that there can be only one
-instance of the router at the same time.
+Of course, you can provide additional props.
+Keep in mind that there can only be one router instance at a time.

 ```
 - namespace [%fileName%]